AlexP11223/robcontest/README.md

 Be careful not to run tests twice at the same time (for example by `watch` and from IDE), they will fail and sometimes migrations may become "corrupted", so you may need to delete and create test database again manually.

+# Deployment

+You can use Ansible to provision the server and deploy the application.
+Currently provided *playbooks* support only Ubuntu, but it should not be difficult to modify for other systems.

+ 1. Run `git submodule update --init` or clone with ` --recursive` (`git clone --recursive git@github.com:AlexP11223/robcontest.git`) to obtain submodules with Ansible *roles*.
+ 2. Install [Ansible](http://docs.ansible.com/ansible/intro_installation.html).
+It is available only on Linux/MacOS, so if you are using Windows you will have to use virtual machine or "Windows 10 Bash".
+ 3. Install Python 2.5+ (not 3) on the server if it is not already installed, also  SSH access is needed.
+ 4. Go to the **ansible/** directory in the project root, create **inventory.ini** (or whatever you want to name it) and set your server address and other options if needed.
+See Ansible documentation for more information.

+    ```
+    SERVER_IP ansible_ssh_user=root
+    ```
+Use `ssh-agent` to add/unlock your SSH key.
+If you are using password instead of key, you can use `--ask-pass` when running it, or add `ansible_ssh_pass=` (not recommended).
+  - You can use `ansible -i inventory.ini all -m ping` to check that it works.
+ 5. Modify settings in **ansible/vars/main.yml** if needed.
+Passwords, names, paths, APP_KEY, ... (of course it is not a good idea to store passwords in plaintext, so something like Ansible Vault can be used for encryption)
+ 6. Run `ansible-playbook provision.yml -i inventory.ini` to install and configure Nginx, MySQL, Git, PHP, Composer, Node.js/npm, ...
+ 7. Run `ansible-playbook deploy.yml -i inventory.ini` to deploy the application (from Git repository).